g4edge/pyg4ometry/docs/source/manual/loading.rst

 .. tab:: FLUKA

-  In directory :code:`pyg4ometry/test/flukaCompoundExamples`

   **Note** FLUKA geometry can be loaded but cannot be visualised directly without conversion to a Geant4 model.
-This is not necessary for loading, but shown here.
+This is not necessary for simiply loading, but it is shown here.

   .. code-block:: python
     :linenos:

     import pyg4ometry
+    import g4edgetestdata

+    d = g4edgetestdata.G4EdgeTestData()
-    r = pyg4ometry.fluka.Reader("corrector-dipole2.inp")
+    r = pyg4ometry.fluka.Reader(d["fluka/ex-geometry.inp"])
     flukaRegistry = r.flukaregistry

     geantRegistry = pyg4ometry.convert.fluka2Geant4(flukaRegistry)